cuvar/panal/README.md

 USER_HASH: SHA256 hash of the username
 PASSWORD_HASH: SHA256 hash of the password
 JWT_SECRET: A secret for the JWT token
-TOKEN_PERIOD: Amount hours an auth token is valid
+TOKEN_PERIOD: Amount of hours an auth token is valid
 ````

 ### Deploy with Vercel